sxphyrin/sxphyrin/README.md

 ꒰꒰・┄┄┄┄・♡・┄┄┄┄・꒱꒱
 <br>
-┈ ♥ . ages 15 and below iwc | im 17 and prefer interacting with people around my age group.
+┈ ♥ .
+Ages 15 and below IWC.
+I am 17, and I prefer interacting with people around my age group.
 <br>
-┈ ♥ . i will not entertain flirting, suggestive remarks, or “freak” behavior from people outside my circle.
+┈ ♥ .
+I will not entertain flirting, suggestive remarks, or “freak” behavior from people outside my circle.
 <br>
-<sub>i hide/mute those who quote or spam inappropriate stuff in public.</sub>
+<sub> I hide/mute those who quote or spam inappropriate stuff in public.</sub>
 <br>
-┈ ♥ . basic dni | no roleplay | very selective shipping interactions.
+┈ ♥ .
+Basic DNI criteria. + no roleplay or shipping interactions.
 <br>
-┈ ♥ . do not copy | you may ask for inspo. slight inspiration is fine, but i will not agree if you're asking to use a style that i use to match with friends. change of topic! you can ask on how i make some stuff with the toys, i don't mind helping with that.
+┈ ♥ .
+Do not copy or post my skins on Pinterest.
+Some of my styles are exclusively shared with my friends, and I'd rather not have someone be mistaken as me because of the style.
+Inspirations are fine.
+Just ask, I don't bite.
 <br>